 Debt ceiling: Here's what could happen in a credit "debacle"

-The federal government's cap on the amount it can borrow to fund is approaching fast.
+The federal government's cap on the amount it can borrow to meet funding needs is approaching fast.
 U.S. Treasury Secretary Janet Yellen told lawmakers last week that the nation will reach the debt limit on January 19, prompting a slew of warnings from Wall Street analysts and economists about the potential financial fallout if Congress fails to take action.

 The debt ceiling is currently at $31.4 trillion, representing borrowing that the Treasury undertakes to fund its financial obligations, ranging from safety-net benefits such as Social Security payments to interest on the national debt.